gboehl/dynare/src/source/the-model-file.rst

     .. option:: linear

         Declares the model as being linear.
 It spares oneself from having to declare initial values for computing the steady state of a stationary linear model.
 This option can’t be used with non-linear models, it will NOT trigger linearization of the model.

     .. option:: use_dll

         Instructs the preprocessor to create dynamic loadable libraries (DLL) containing the model equations and derivatives, instead of writing those in M-files.
 You need a working compilation environment, i.e. a working ``mex`` command (see :ref:`compil-install` for more details).
 On MATLAB for Windows, you will need to also pass the compiler name at the command line.
 Using this option can result in faster simulations or estimations, at the expense of some initial compilation time. [#f2]_

     .. option:: block

-        Perform the block decomposition of the model, and exploit it in computations (steady-state, deterministic simulation, stochastic simulation with first order approximation and estimation).
+        Perform the block decomposition of the model, and exploit it in computations (steady-state, deterministic simulation,
+        stochastic simulation with first order approximation and estimation).
 See `Dynare wiki`_ for details on the algorithms used in deterministic simulation and steady-state computation.

     .. option:: bytecode

         Instead of M-files, use a bytecode representation of the model, i.e. a binary file containing a compact representation of all the equations.

     .. option:: cutoff = DOUBLE

         Threshold under which a jacobian element is considered as null during the model normalization.
 Only available with option ``block``.
 Default: ``1e-15``

     .. option:: mfs = INTEGER

         Controls the handling of minimum feedback set of endogenous variables.
 Only available with option ``block``.
+Possible
-Possible values:
+        values:

         ``0``

             All the endogenous variables are considered as feedback variables (Default).

         ``1``

             The endogenous variables assigned to equation naturally normalized (i.e. of the form :math:`x=f(Y)` where :math:`x` does not appear in :math:`Y`) are potentially recursive variables.
 All the other variables are forced to belong to the set of feedback variables.

         ``2``

             In addition of variables with ``mfs = 1`` the endogenous variables related to linear equations which could be normalized are potential recursive variables.
 All the other variables are forced to belong to the set of feedback variables.

         ``3``

             In addition of variables with ``mfs = 2`` the endogenous variables related to non-linear equations which could be normalized are potential recursive variables.
 All the other variables are forced to belong to the set of feedback variables.

     .. option:: no_static

         Don’t create the static model file.
 This can be useful for models which don’t have a steady state.

-    .. option:: differentiate_forward_vars
-                differentiate_forward_vars = ( VARIABLE_NAME [VARIABLE_NAME ...] )
+    .. option:: differentiate_forward_vars differentiate_forward_vars = ( VARIABLE_NAME [VARIABLE_NAME ...] )

         Tells Dynare to create a new auxiliary variable for each endogenous variable that appears with a lead, such that the new variable is the time differentiate of the original one.
 More precisely, if the model contains ``x(+1)``, then a variable ``AUX_DIFF_VAR`` will be created such that ``AUX_DIFF_VAR=x-x(-1)``, and ``x(+1)`` will be replaced with ``x+AUX_DIFF_VAR(+1)``.

         The transformation is applied to all endogenous variables with a lead if the option is given without a list of variables.
 If there is a list, the transformation is restricted to endogenous with a lead that also appear in the list.

         This option can useful for some deterministic simulations where convergence is hard to obtain.
 Bad values for terminal conditions in the case of very persistent dynamics or permanent shocks can hinder correct solutions or any convergence.
 The new differentiated variables have obvious zero terminal conditions (if the terminal condition is a steady state) and this in many cases helps convergence of simulations.

     .. option:: parallel_local_files = ( FILENAME [, FILENAME]... )

         Declares a list of extra files that should be transferred to slave nodes when doing a parallel computation (see :ref:`paral-conf`).

-    :ex: Elementary RBC model
+    *Example* (Elementary RBC model)

         ::